INGREDIENTS:

 Serving size: 5-6

 Mash the boiled jackfruit and potatoes.
-Heat 1 tbsp oil in a pan and sauté onion till light brown.
+Heat 1 tbsp oil in a pan and sauté the onion till light brown.

-Once cooled mix in chickpea flour.
+Once cooled, mix in chickpea flour.
 Make small round balls.
-Deep fry them in hot oil till they turn golden.
+Deep-fry them in hot oil till they turn golden.
 Drain on a kitchen towel and set aside.

 Sauté for a few seconds and then add onion paste and chopped tomatoes.
-Sauté for 3-4 and then add the dry spices and mix well.
+Sauté for 3-4 minutes and then add the dry spices and mix well.

 Comments